ncatlab/nlab-content/pages/6/3/4/0/10436/content.md

 * R. Brown and J.-L. Loday, Van Kampen theorems for diagrams of spaces,  _Topology_ 26 (1987) 311-334,

 for the van Kampen Theorem and for the nonabelian tensor product of groups.
+Here is a link to a bibliography of 128 items on the [nonabelian tensor product](http://pages.bangor.ac.uk/~mas010/nonabtens.html ).

 Also relevant to $n$-ad connectivity is